TheDogeBird/neuralearn/devnotes.md

 In the above code, the `STDP` class provides methods to compute the weight change based on the time difference between pre-synaptic and post-synaptic spikes and apply this change to a given synapse.
 The parameters `A_plus`, `A_minus`, `tau_plus`, and `tau_minus` can be adjusted based on experimental data or specific requirements.

+### Rate-Based Plasticity

+Rate-Based Plasticity adjusts synaptic weights based on the average firing rate of the pre-synaptic neuron over a certain time window.
+The idea is that neurons which fire more frequently should exert a stronger influence on their post-synaptic partners.

+#### Principles:

+1. **Potentiation**: If the average firing rate of the pre-synaptic neuron over a certain time window exceeds a threshold, the synaptic weight is increased.
+2. **Depression**: If the average firing rate is below the threshold, the synaptic weight is decreased.

+#### Code:

+\```python
+class RateBasedPlasticity:
+    def __init__(self, learning_rate=0.01, rate_threshold=10.0):
+        # Parameters for Rate-Based Plasticity
+        self.learning_rate = learning_rate      # Learning rate for weight adjustments
+        self.rate_threshold = rate_threshold    # Firing rate threshold for potentiation/depression

+    def compute_weight_change(self, avg_rate):
+        """Compute weight change based on average firing rate.""" if avg_rate > self.rate_threshold:
+            return self.learning_rate
+        else:
+            return -self.learning_rate

+    def apply_plasticity(self, synapse, avg_rate):
+        """Apply rate-based plasticity rule to adjust synaptic weight.""" weight_change = self.compute_weight_change(avg_rate)
+        synapse.weight += weight_change
+        # Ensure weights are within bounds
+        synapse.weight = np.clip(synapse.weight, 0, 1)
+\```

+In the above code, the `RateBasedPlasticity` class provides methods to compute the weight change based on the average firing rate of the pre-synaptic neuron and apply this change to a given synapse.
+The parameters `learning_rate` and `rate_threshold` can be adjusted based on experimental data or specific requirements.